apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 For the ZooKeeper implementation we are not introducing a new znode to store BookieServiceInfo.
 Adding such new node will increase complexity and the usage of resources on ZooKeeper.

 #### Storing information inside the Cookie
 The *Cookie* stores information about the *identity* of the bookie and it is expected not to change.
 It is exceptional to rewrite the Cookie, like when adding a new data directory.
-In some environment it is common to have a new network address after a restart or to change the configuration and enable a new service or feature.
+In some environments it is common to have a new network address after a restart or to change the configuration and enable a new service or feature, and you cannot rewrite the Cookie at each restart: by design every change to the Cookie should be manual or controlled by an external entity other than the Bookie itself.